arm/ai-ml-emulation-layer-for-vulkan/README.md

 The ML Emulation Layer for Vulkan® provides an implementation of the ML APIs enabling ML workloads to be executed on any Vulkan® Compute capable device.
-The Emulation Layer is split into separate graph, VK_ARM_data_graph, and tensor, VK_ARM_tensors, layers that are inserted by the Vulkan® Loader.
+The ML Emulation Layer for Vulkan® is split into separate graph, VK_ARM_data_graph, and tensor, VK_ARM_tensors, layers that are inserted by the Vulkan® Loader.

 ## Cloning the repository

-To clone the ML SDK Emulation Layer for Vulkan® as a stand-alone repository, you can use regular git clone commands.
+To clone the ML Emulation Layer for Vulkan® as a stand-alone repository, you can use regular git clone commands.
 However, for better management of dependencies and to ensure everything is placed in the appropriate directories, we recommend using the `git-repo` tool to clone the repository as part of the ML SDK for Vulkan® suite.
 [Repo tool](https://gerrit.googlesource.com/git-repo).

-For a minimal build and to initialize only the ML SDK Emulation Layer for Vulkan® and its dependencies, run:
+For a minimal build and to initialize only the ML Emulation Layer for Vulkan® and its dependencies, run:

 ```bash